7 questions to consider when creating a matt kitchen

 This guide explores everything you need to consider when creating a matt kitchen design.

-One of the strongest elements of the matt finish is that it can be applied to almost every style of kitchen, whether that's modern or traditional (or somewhere in between).
+One of the strongest elements of the matt finish is that it can be applied to almost every style of kitchen, whether that's ultra-modern or traditional (or somewhere in between).

 Did you know: Matt finish is available across a number of the Wren Kitchens ranges, including Shaker, Edwardian and Contour, providing plenty of different options to choose from.